Concerto for Two Pianos and Orchestra (Poulenc): III. Allegro molto

-As brilliant as it sounds, the Poulenc Concerto for Two Pianos demands of its piano soloists more skills of ensemble than of technique.
+As brilliant as it sounds, the concerto demands of its piano soloists more skills of ensemble than of technique.
 Although the pianos intersperse conversational interludes, conventional cadenzas are absent.
 Throughout the concerto, the pianists play nearly continuously, sometimes unaccompanied by the orchestra.
 Poulenc creates a dramatic yet charming dialogue between the two keyboards and the supporting orchestra ensemble.
 Unusually, his orchestration foregrounds the woodwinds, brass and percussion, relegating the strings to an unfamiliar secondary role.

+Tiler Peck ballet

+In 2024, the New York City Ballet premiered a ballet choreographed by Tiler Peck to Poulenc's concerto.

 Quotes

 Poulenc’s generally light style is marked by a range of traits: simple, tuneful melodic ideas of narrow range and short duration; lively rhythmic content often using ostinatos and a fluidity of changing meters; clear, transparent textures with little contrapuntal writing; an essentially diatonic tonal language spiced by some dissonance; and clear forms, occasionally involving cyclical recall of thematic material.